 - Trim the wick and remove any debris inside the tunnel.

 - Continue heating until the entire top surface of wax has completely melted and smoothed over.
+This may take several minutes depending on how hot your hair dryer gets, so prepare to be patient.

 - Relight your candle and allow it to burn for at least 30 minutes or until you can no longer see any tunneling.